Orcolom/tomium/README.md

 }
 ```

+The project has multiple VM's in the samples `UnityProject-Tomium/Assets/Samples/Tomium/Latest/GettingStarted`
+Or by installing the samples using the package manager.
+Each implementation is different and builds on the previous ones.

-## Memory Allocation and Garbage Collection
+### Memory Allocation and Garbage Collection

-Because of the nature of this project and the need for call to native code, 0 allocation became impossible.
+Because of the nature of this project and the need for call-to-native code and object tracking, 0 allocations became impossible.
 We pre-allocate as much as possible and use classes only for objects that should exist for the whole application lifetime.

-Every time we have possible allocation that is unavoidable we've wrapped it in its own re-used Profiler Marker
+Every time we have a possible allocation that is unavoidable we've wrapped it in its own re-used Profiler Marker

 ```cs
 using (ProfilerUtils.AllocScope.Auto())